wataru-maeda/multiSlideMenu/README.md

 ## Installation

-multiSlideMenu is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+~~multiSlideMenu is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:~~

 ```ruby
 pod 'multiSlideMenu’, ‘~> 0.1.0’
 ```

-Or add the [MultiSlideMenuViewController](https://github.com/WataruMaeda/multiSlideMenu/blob/master/multiSlideMenu/Classes/MultiSlideMenuViewController.swift) file to your project manually.
+*Add the [MultiSlideMenuViewController](https://github.com/WataruMaeda/multiSlideMenu/blob/master/multiSlideMenu/Classes/MultiSlideMenuViewController.swift) file to your project manually.

 ## Usage